 WILD COAST, EASTERN CAPE

-Hiking, Biking & Nature Holidays in a World Heritage Site
+Hiking, Biking & Nature Holidays on the Wild Side

 In the Eastern Cape of South Africa lies a stretch of land with a fascinating history.
 Known to many as the Wild Coast, the Transkei is its historical name and it is often referred to colloquially as 'the Kei.
 With its magnificent hills, indigenous forest, waterfalls, gorges and crashing surf; the Wild Coast is an absolute dream for walkers, fishermen and mountain bikers.